TheRealAdityaxXD/Simple-Portfolio/README.md

-# 🔥 Personal Portfolio Website - Aditya A S
+# 🔥 Personal Portfolio Website

 This is my personal portfolio website built with HTML and CSS.
 It represents me as a Computer Engineering student, developer, and graphics designer — all in a clean black and red theme.